entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Grazul, K. R., Huntoon, J. E., & O’Keefe, J. M. (2015).
 Stratigraphy and fossil plants from the Cutler Formation (Late Paleozoic) and their paleoclimatic implications, eastern Paradox Basin, Colorado.
 Geology of the Intermountain West, 2, 9–27. https://doi.org/10.31711/giw.v2.pp9-27

+Condon, S. M. (1997).
+Geology of the Pennsylvanian and Permian Cutler Group and Permian Kaibab Limestone in the Paradox Basin, southeastern Utah and southwestern Colorado.
+U.S. Geological Survey Bulletin 2000‑P, 46 pp.

+Sumida, S. S., Walliser, J. B. D., & Lombard, B. E. (1999a).
+Late Paleozoic amphibian‑grade tetrapods of Utah.
+Miscellaneous Publication — Utah Geological Survey, 99(1), 21–30.

+Sumida, S. S., Lombard, B. E., Berman, D. S., & Henrici, A. C. (1999b).
+Late Paleozoic amniotes and their near relatives from Utah and northeastern Arizona, with comments on the Permian–Pennsylvanian boundary in Utah and northern Arizona.
+Miscellaneous Publication — Utah Geological Survey, 99(1), 21–30.

+Tabor, N. J., & Poulsen, C. J. (2008).
+Palaeoclimate across the Late Pennsylvanian–Early Permian tropical palaeolatitudes: A review of climate indicators, their distribution, and relation to palaeophysiographic climate factors.
+Palaeogeography, Palaeoclimatology, Palaeoecology, 268, 293–310.

+Vaughn, P. P. (1964).
+Vertebrates from the Organ Rock Shale of the Cutler Group, Permian of Monument Valley and vicinity, Utah and Arizona.
+Journal of Paleontology, 38, 567–583.